Table of Contents

 Student Activities Center W310

-The purpose of the Student Activities Board (SAB) is to provide social, multicultural, recreational, and educational activities which are sensitive to and serve the needs of the entire campus and surrounding community, with an emphasis on the student body.
+The purpose of the SAB is to provide social, multicultural, recreational, and educational activities which are sensitive to and serve the needs of the entire campus and surrounding community, with an emphasis on the student body.
 Such activities include the Floyd Theater movies, comedy shows, daytime activities, concerts, and homecoming festivities.
-Any student can become involved with the Student Activities Board, for its membership is open to all students of the University of Louisville.
-The Student Activities Board is always looking for new volunteers.
+Any student can become involved with the Student Activities Board, for its membership is open to all students at UofL.
 It provides an excellent chance to become involved in campus life and a chance to meet your fellow students and administrators.
-It's loads of fun and an excellent chance to gain valuable experience.
 The Student Activities Board coordinates and produces all of its own events.
 Experience can be gained in booking bands, comedians, and movies; planning events as well as vast technical endeavors.
-If you are interested in becoming a part of the Student Activities Board or co-sponsoring an event with us, please call 852-6691 or stop by the Student Activities Center/Student Government Office, SAC W310.
+If you are interested in becoming a part of the Student Activities Board or co-sponsoring an event with us, email us at email@example.com or stop by the Student Activities Center W310.

 Student Activities Center Administration